 A rare sighting of a gyrfalcon at State Line Lookout caused birders to brave a winter Nor’easter to try to catch a glimpse of this arboreal animal, the largest of the falcons.

 Sometimes it’s the little stuff that adds up.
 From one typical weekend this summer at Ross Dock Picnic Area in Fort Lee, five of our Operations staff members collected 116 bread bag clips, 40 bread bag ties, 66 flattened beer bottle caps, and 52 soda can tabs.

 Other things that were collected that weekend included Snapple caps, plastic bottle caps, plastic cap ring seals, 688 plastic water bottle caps, your standard plastic bags, napkins, paper plates and plastic cups, plastic dinner ware, balloons, etc, … and 649 beer bottle caps (even though alcohol is prohibited in the park).

 Park staff and volunteers spend hundreds of hours a year collecting litter.
 If litter were not an issue, those hours could be used for other beautification and maintenance projects.
 Click here for more “Learning from the Park.”

 Did you know…?

-- If you are coming by public transportation, our directions pages have information to help you out.
+- If you are coming to the park by public transportation, our Directions pages have information to help you find your way here.

-- We offer staff-led guided hikes for school and scout groups — click here for details.
+- We offer staff-led guided hikes and walks for school and scout groups — click here for details.